-Ashutosh Dayal Mathur: A sanskrit Scholar and a Professor, in Delhi University (2013)
+In conversation with Ashutosh Dayal Mathur, a Sanskrit Scholar and a Professor, in Delhi University

 Ashutosh Dayal Mathur has been teaching Sanskrit at St. Stephen’s College since Aug 1981.
 He also takes classes for Masters in Delhi University, and is also a mentor for M.phil and PhD students.
 He has done his PhD on Medieval Hindu law, that was published by Oxford University Press, New Delhi in 2006.

 He is very keen in theatrics and had participated in Sanskrit plays on T.V / stage performance, he has also acted in T.V serials, as well as read news on radio.
 He worked for 10 years in local English weekly an has written nearly 100 short humorous pieces.